GauriDevWork/webtechee-external-links-security/README.md

-# External Links Security Manager
+# Webtechee External Links Security

 A lightweight WordPress plugin that automatically adds secure attributes to external links in post content.